 Not sure if you are a Freshman or having trouble understanding your class standing?
 Review our guide.

 There are assignments to do, deadlines to meet, requirements to fulfill and forms to complete.
 The staff and faculty at UW Tacoma are here to help.
-University Academic Advising will help you sort out your class schedule and make sure you’re on track to graduate.
+University Academic Counseling will help you sort out your class schedule and make sure you’re on track to graduate.
 Need help with homework?
 The Teaching & Learning Center inside UW Tacoma’s Library has experienced tutors waiting to assist on most subjects.

 There may also come a time when you need a little more.
 The Pantry provides students with free food and our Office of Student Advocacy & Support can work with you to create a long term solution to whatever difficulty you’re experiencing.